 Features a Young Explorers Guide with full curriculum based exploratory program.
 A fantastic learning experience for kids delivering exciting and engaging programs based on age.
 Photography, art and more.

-Two pre-cruise hotel nights in Buenos Aires; Buenos Aires city tour or Estancia visit; pre-cruise transfer from airport to hotel; lunch at the Arakur Hotel in Ushuaia; post-cruise transfer from ship to airport; shipboard accommodations; Wi-Fi onboard ship; valet laundry service onboard ship (piece limit, excludes dry cleaning); gear to keep (parka, backpack); gear on loan (boots, walking poles, pants); all meals onboard the ship; 24-hour room service onboard ship; standard bar drinks, beer, house wine, and soft drinks onboard ship; most gratuities.
+Two pre-cruise hotel nights in Buenos Aires; pre-cruise transfer from airport to hotel; pre-cruise Buenos Aires city tour; local beer and wine for included meals onshore; lunch at the Arakur Hotel in Ushuaia; post-cruise transfer from ship to airport; shipboard accommodations; Wi-Fi onboard ship; valet laundry service onboard ship (piece limit, excludes dry cleaning); gear to keep (parka, backpack); gear on loan (boots, walking poles, pants); all meals onboard the ship; 24-hour room service onboard ship; standard bar drinks, beer, house wine, and soft drinks onboard ship; most gratuities.
 Guest staying in Suites (Categories 4-9) onboard the ship receive a suite upgrade at the Hyatt in Buenos Aires and butler service onboard the ship.
 Subject to change without notice.

-International airfare; round-trip flight between Buenos Aires/Ushuaia; passport and visa expenses; laundry other than mentioned as included; meals not mentioned as included; premium wines, spirits, liquors and champagnes; optional extensions; New Year's Eve in Buenos Aires two-night package; communication charges not mentioned as included; all items of a personal nature; required travel insurance; excess baggage charges; airport departure tax; spa charges; fuel surcharge may apply.
+Airfare; passport and visa expenses; laundry other than mentioned as included; meals not mentioned as included; premium wines, spirits, liquors and champagnes and other beverages not mentioned as included; optional extensions; optional 2019 New Year's Eve in Buenos Aires two-night package; communication charges not mentioned as included; all items of a personal nature; required travel insurance; excess baggage charges; airport departure tax; spa charges; some gratuities; fuel surcharge may apply.

 Photos: © A&K Image Library